frankRose1/Gulp-Build-Pipeline/readme.md

 # Using Gulp to Build a Front End Website
 In this project I set up a build process using gulp to prepare a front end website for deployment.
+The website itself is very simple, this project was more about getting practice using Gulp.
 The main objective was to optimize the necessary files needed for deployment, and to launch a local web server that will host the website.
 As an added feature I added a ```watch``` task to watch the sass files for any changes and reload the browser when the file is saved.